This page last updated22nd October, 2017

 Given that most members are likely to be interested in the seven months of British Summer Time, with even greater demand for midsummer and school holidays in particular, it is important to be realistic in your expectations.
 British Summer Time usually coincides with the 'unrestricted cruising' season (i.e. emergency stoppages and restrictions only).

-One week between late May and early September plus a second week within the wider April to October period is a realistic expectation.
+One week in peak time (May to August inclusive) plus a second week within the wider April to October period is a realistic expectation.
 Demand for weeks in the 'planned canal maintenance' period (November to March) is likely to be lower but 2 (or more) weeks during this period are available if required.
 Wolverley will normally be back on the Leeds & Liverpool Canal between November and March.